 AKG is an Austrian player in the audio industry that has been making good, reasonably priced headphones since 1947.
 K240s are semi-open headphones with a circumaural around the ear which ensures a tight fit.

-Where the Sony MDR 7506 relies on sheer power to deliver bass, these headphones provide a consistent bass response at all volume levels.
+Where the Sony MDR 7506 relies on sheer power to deliver bass, these headphones are Best Earbuds under 100 to provide a consistent bass response at all volume levels.

 With the dynamic range of 15 Hz to 25 KHz and impedance of 55 ohms, the AKG K240 offers excellent value.